FAQs: Applying for Master degree programmes at the Department of Business and Economics

 Marketing Management (dt./englisch)

-- Since many classes are taught in German a proof of German proficiency of at least B2 level (CEFR) is required for Non-German applicants
+• Since many classes are taught in German a proof of German proficiency according to these regulations are requested

 Political Economy of European Integration